Maciuch/maciuch.github.io/_posts/2016-02-12-environment-setup.md

 If you don't see the device, verify the `memmap` setting correctness, followed by `dmesg(1)` analysis.
 You should be able to see reserved ranges as shown on the dmesg output snapshot:
 ![dmesg](/assets/dmesg.png)

 You can see that there can be multiple non-overlapping regions reserved as a persistent memory.
-Putting multiple `memmap="...!..."` entries will result in multiple devices exposed by the kernel.
+Putting multiple `memmap="...!..."` entries will result in multiple devices exposed by the kernel, and visible as `/dev/pmem0`, `/dev/pmem1`, `/dev/pmem2`, ...

 ### DAX - Direct Access
 The DAX (direct access) extensions to the filesystem creates PM-aware environment.